Reminder after hip replacement. Life with a new hip joint. Going down the stairs, everything in reverse order

 • protein and calcium supplements to accelerate the regeneration of bone and muscle structures.

-Complex physiotherapy
+Comprehensive physiotherapy

 Physiotherapy is an excellent addition to motor recovery.

-• reduction of pain syndrome and removal of puffiness;
+• reduction pain syndrome and relieving swelling;

-• elimination of spasmodic phenomena in the muscles;
+• elimination of spasmodic phenomena in muscles;

-• increase in muscle tone and strengthening of the ligaments;
+• increased muscle tone and strengthened ligaments;

-Description of the stages of rehabilitation
+Description of rehabilitation stages

 Early stage